-This prospectus relates to (A) the issuance by flyExclusive, Inc., a Delaware corporation ("flyExclusive," the "Company," "PubCo," "we" or "us"), of up to an aggregate of shares of 2,519,869 Class A Common Stock, par value \$0.0001 per share (the "Class A Common Stock"), issuable upon the exercise of our publicly traded warrants with an exercise price of \$11.50 per share, and (b) the resale by the selling stockholders named in this prospectus (each a "Selling Stockholder" and, collectively, the "Selling Stockholders") from time to time of (i) up to an aggregate of 15,545,274 outstanding shares of Class A Common Stock, (ii) 4,333,333 private placement warrants with an exercise price of \$11.50 per share (the "private placement warrants"), (iii) up to an aggregate of 4,333,333 Class A Common Stock issuable upon the exercise of the private placement warrants, and (iv) up to an aggregate of 59,930,000 shares of Class A Common Stock issuable upon the exercise of LGM common units (the "LGM Common Units").
+This prospectus relates to the issuance by flyExclusive, Inc., a Delaware corporation ("flyExclusive," the "Company," "PubCo," "we" or "us"), and the resale by the selling stockholders named in this prospectus (each a "Selling Stockholder" and, collectively, the "Selling Stockholders"), from time to time of (i) up to an aggregate of 5,102,000 shares of Class A Common Stock, par value \$0.0001 per share (the "Class A Common Stock"), of the Company, issuable upon the conversion of the outstanding shares of our Series B Convertible Preferred Stock (the "Series B Preferred Stock"), and (ii) up to an aggregate of 5,000,000 shares of Class A Common Stock issuable upon the exercise of Series B warrants (the "August 2024 Warrants") that we issued in August 2024.
+The Series B Preferred Stock has a stated value of \$1,000.00 per share and a conversion price of \$5.00 per share of Class A Common Stock and the August 2024 Warrants have an exercise price of \$0.01 per share of Class A Common Stock, both subject to adjustment.